justynlao/CourseProject/README.md

 The main process of both the functions is as follows: For each csv file, first clean irrelevant characters from the data.
 Next, initialize the NLTK Sentiment Analyzer, and store the polarity scores in an array.
 Then, convert the scores array into a pandas dataframe in order to easily label the data.
 I decided to use a threshold of [-0.2, 0.2] to determine labels.
 Compound scores above 0.2 were labeled positive and scores below 0.2 were labeled negative.
 Scores in between the thresholds were considered neutral.
 Lastly, counts of each label were determined and stored in a database.

 ### Creating a Flask API <a name="api"></a>
 In order to then provide this data to a frontend, I created a simple Flask REST API.
 The API contains two endpoints for getting data.
+I deployed the api through heroku.

 #### /backend/api/app.py
 The file initializes two routes.